locize/blog/source/_posts/2017/02-21-locizify-v2.md

 }
 ```

-While you can set the `merge` attribute on every element you like to have this behaviour you also can specify this globally on init:
+While you can set the `merge` attribute on every element you like to have this behaviour.
+You can also specify this globally on init:

 ```html
 <!DOCTYPE html>